3Hren/blackhole/doc/sink-socket.md

 sink["port"] = 50030;
 ```

-You can create sink with "tcp" and "udp" properties according to registered type.
+You should configure sink with "tcp" and "udp" properties according to registered type.

   * `host` is the host name of IP-address.
   * `port` is the port (suddenly).